-The effect of the NOVALIDATE keyword or of the -nv command-line flag does not persist outside the operation that created or changed the mode of the foreign-key constraint.
+The effect of the NOVALIDATE keyword or of the -nv command-line flag of dbimport does not persist outside the DDL operation that created or changed the mode of the foreign-key constraint.
 The same constraint enforces referential integrity during subsequent DELETE, INSERT, MERGE, and UPDATE operations.
+The NOVALIDATE mode of the referential constraint is not registered in the sysobjstate system catalog table.

-If the NOVALIDATE feature is used on a table that might already contains rows that violate the foreign-key constraint, it is the responsibility of the user to verify that no violating rows exist in the data.
+If a NOVALIDATE constraint mode is used on a table that might already contains rows that violate the foreign-key constraint, it is the responsibility of the user to verify that no violating rows exist in the data.